kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 this KEP.
 Describe why the change is important and the benefits to users.
 -->

-- Kmesh Previous workflows were manual & time consuming and new releases required repetitve manual step, wasting engineering time.
+- Previous Kmesh workflows were manual and time-consuming, and new releases required repetitive manual steps, wasting engineering time.

 - Automating these tasks will free the team to focus on building new features rather than maintaining docs by hand.